Make Music Day (and Make Music Liberty) is a free celebration of music around the world on the 21st. day of June

 On Friday, June 21st (2019) – Liberty will join hundreds of cities in the US and throughout the world as we mark the beginning of summer with Make Music Liberty, a citywide, celebration of music open to all ages, all genres of music, and all skill levels.
 And, it’s all free.
 Throughout the day, you may hear music being performed on a sidewalk, a residential porch, the steps of a church, a parking lot, in one of Liberty’s city parks or at a public place of business which has volunteered to be a host venue.
 Currently (April 2018) Liberty is the ONLY location within 200 miles of the nearest similar event, so we expect a great turnout (again) this year!

-This is our Third year for Make Music Liberty and it takes community involvement to make it all happen – participation by musicians, businesses and public spaces to host performers, volunteers to keep things on track, and funding to advertise and promote the event.
+This is our 4th year for Make Music Liberty and it takes community involvement to make it all happen – participation by musicians, businesses and public spaces to host performers, volunteers to keep things on track, and funding to advertise and promote the event.
 So PLEASE!
 Contact us and signup!

-HELP US MAKE THIS A GREAT DAY IN LIBERTY!
+HELP US MAKE THIS ANOTHER GREAT DAY IN LIBERTY!

 Make Music Liberty is sponsored by the City of Liberty through the Liberty Arts Commission and supported, in part, by the Liberty Arts Foundation based, 501(c)(3) not for profit organization supporting local arts).